FlowBoat/iots/README.md

-# iots
+# flowboat-iotstorm
-Website for the weather group, IOTStorm
+Website code for the Flowboat weather group.